gridai/grid-docs/docs/features/runs/1_Creating Runs/2_Adv Runs/2_creating-runs-with-dockerfile.md

 It is a good idea to test that your `Dockerfile` builds locally before sending it to Grid.
 This may allow you to iterate quickly over a set of configurations that work before submitting experiments.

-You can do that by building it with Docker:
+You can do that by building your image with Docker:

 ```text
 docker build --tag test-image .